 - 5.1 The application was advertised as both a Schedule 3 and EIA development as well as for non-notification of neighbours in accordance with Regulation 20 of the Development Management Regulations, within the Lanark Gazette on 11 May 2016 and the Edinburgh Gazette on 13 May 2016.
-Four Mineral site notices were also posted on 6 May, 2016. - 5.2 Following the receipt of additional environmental information, further advertisement was carried out on the 4 October 2017 (Lanark Gazette) and 6 October 2017 (Edinburgh Gazette). - 5.3 Following this publicity 287 letters of objection have been received from 281 separate third parties and 1 letter of support.
+Four Mineral site notices were also posted on 6 May, 2016. - 5.2 Following the receipt of additional environmental information, further advertisement was carried out on the 4 October 2017 (Lanark Gazette) and 6 October 2017 (Edinburgh Gazette). - 5.3 Following this publicity 295 letters of objection have been received from 281 separate third parties and 1 letter of support.
 Included within the letters of objection are 1 from David Mundell MP, 1 from Aileen Campbell MSP and 3 from Claudia Beamish MSP.
 Bruce Crawford MSP has also submitted an objection on behalf of a constituent.
-Biggar and District Civic Society have submitted an objection letter and 2 letters, including a request for a Hearing, have been submitted by The Clyde River Action Group (CRAG). - 5.4 The points raised in the objection letters are summarised below.
+Biggar and District Civic Society have submitted an objection letter and 4 letters, including a request for a Hearing, have been submitted by The Clyde River Action Group (CRAG).
+One of these letters was submitted after the continuing of the application was agreed at the Planning Committee in February and the points raised in that letter are summarised in (f) to (l) below. - 5.4 The points raised in the objection letters are summarised below.

-Objection from Savilles on behalf of Clyde River Action Group (CRAG) (2)
+Objection from Savilles on behalf of Clyde River Action Group (CRAG) (4)